4 students looking excited

 CMU Office of Admission

-Explore the CMU community through in-person and online events for admitted students!
+Explore the CMU community through in-person and online events for admitted students and for prospective students!